Mela User Guide

 Mode

-The random signal generation algorithm - Random I, Random II, or Chance.
+Selects the algorithm: Random I, Random II, or Chance.

 Sync